lilmart210/HighSchool-Projects/README.md

 - this is made in proccessing 3d
 - physics is a little odd but it works
 - (dropped due to time constraints, continuing over summer)
--

-# TicTacToe with mixmax
+# TicTacToe with minmax
 - kinda self explanatory, made it to see what was wrong with connect4 minmax
 - final take on it is that alpha beta pruning is critical to faster responses
-- there isn't any abp yet and the source is very messy.
+- there isn't any abp yet and the source is very messy(there is now, still messy).
 - ill probably clean it up later.
 - made in python for processing, needs processing.py to run
-- is still slow, don't even think about making the board 4x4
+- still slow, don't even think about making the board 4x4